The \override command

 The general syntax of this command is:

-This will set the property with the name layout-property of the layout object with the name LayoutObject, which is a member of the Context context, to the value value.
+This sets the property with the name layout-property of the layout object with the name LayoutObject, which is a member of the Context context, to the value value.

 The Context may be omitted (and usually is) when the required context is unambiguously implied and is one of lowest level contexts, i.e., Voice, ChordNames or Lyrics, and we shall omit it in many of the following examples.
 We shall see later when it must be specified.